 - How to get there: The Zanardelli bus stop, served by bus lines 70, 81, 87, 492, 628, C3, N6, N7 and N25, is very close to the church.
-You can also walk from Piazza Navona, which is just a short walk from Santa Maria dell'Anima.
+You can also walk from Piazza Navona, which is just a stone's throw from Santa Maria dell'Anima.

 4. Santa Maria in Trastevere

-The church is a popular meeting point for tours of the Trastevere neighborhood, a great way to get to know this neighborhood and its charming nooks and crannies in depth.
+The church is a popular meeting point for tours of the Trastevere neighborhood, a great way to get an in-depth look at this neighborhood and its charming nooks and crannies.
 Since the church closes late, my advice is to visit Trastevere at night or go for dinner at one of the restaurants in the neighborhood.
 This place will make you fall in love at sunset.